Travel Insurance & Frequent Flyer Miles

 For all of our frequent fliers out there who may be purchasing flights with reward points or frequent flyer miles, travel insurance is still an option.
 In some unique cases, an insurance plan may include a specific benefit dedicated to covering the cost of redepositing the air miles or rebooking fees, but you would not be able to include the face value of the miles in your trip cost.

-Are Frequently Flyer Miles Covered by Travel Insurance?
+Are Frequent Flyer Miles Covered by Travel Insurance?

 So what is insurable when using frequent flyer miles to fly?
 Non-refundable fees and taxes associated with the miles.
 Most flights are a little more than we expected, when you add in baggage fees, state and federal taxes and other miscellaneous fees.
 All of these are insurable.